Robin-Hoodie/io.oreon.www/README.md

 - Babel

-**Gatsby** uses webpack under the hood which in turn uses babel for transpiling our Typescript code **Jest** uses babel through a custom preprocessor found in `config/jest/jest-preprocess.js`
+**Gatsby** uses webpack under the hood which in turn uses babel for transpiling our Typescript code **Jest** uses babel through a custom preprocessor found in [config/jest/jest.preprocess.js](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/config/jest/jest-preprocess.js)

-The path to this preprocessor, along with the filepattern for the files it needs to process, is configured under the `jest` key in `package.json`
+The path to this preprocessor, along with the filepattern for the files it needs to process, is configured in

 - Webpack

 While Gatsby uses Webpack under the hood, you have probably also noticed the `webpack.config.js` file in the root directory.
 This webpack file is used for bundling our Netlify Functions code, that lives in `functions/`.
 Again, most important is that this uses the `@babel/preset-typescript` preset for the transpilation process.